Welcome,

-Drawing from a decade’s experience in private practice, community, and specialist mental health settings, I bring a modern, inclusive and integrative approach to psychodynamic therapy, bridging Jungian and psychoanalytic theory with Buddhist mindfulness principles and somatic (body-based) psychotherapy.
+Today, I work in private practice, bringing an inclusive, socially aware approach to psychodynamic therapy that bridges Jungian and psychoanalytic theory with Buddhist mindfulness principles and somatic (body) psychotherapy.

 “The privilege of a liftetime is to become who you truly are.”